joenash156/Cohort_A_Group_4/Waste_Sorting_Simulator/README.txt

 2. Navigate to the the project root folder.
 On Windows: cd '.\Waster_Sorting_Simulator'
-On Mac:
+On Mac: cd ./Waster_Sorting_Simulator

 3. Run the command:
-java -cp bin Simulator
+java -cp bin Simulator (Make sure all the classes are compiled before this works.)

 HOw to run the Waste Sorting Simulator to get GUI
 -------------------------------------------------
+1. Open the terminal, thus either the Command Prompt or Windows Powershell on Windows or Terminal on Mac.

+2. Navigate to the the project root folder.
+On Windows: cd '.\Waster_Sorting_Simulator'
+On Mac: cd ./Waster_Sorting_Simulator

+3. Run the command:
+.\run_gui.bat

 DEPENDENCIES
 ------------
-Java Development Kit (JDK) version 8 or higher installed.
+Java Development Kit (JDK) version 8 or higher installed. jcommon-1.0.24.jar installed jfreechart-1.5.4.jar installed

 Authors